arareddy/website-hugo/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "BTech in Computer Science" institution = "IIT Kanpur" year = 2018
+  course = "B.Tech in Computer Science"
+  institution = "IIT Kanpur"
+  year = 2018